Here’s how to use the Instagram feature to craft gorgeous Stories from your travels.

 A well-crafted Instagram gallery is a thing of beauty.
-In our recent travels, however, we’ve fallen in love with the app’s Stories feature—Instagram’s cheeky answer to Snapchat.
+Many travelers, however, have fallen in love with the app’s Stories feature—Instagram’s cheeky answer to Snapchat.
 While a full gallery showcases your favorite photos, a good Story allows you a little more creative freedom and is a fun way for your followers to take a peek at your trips in real time.
-We wanted to get the inside scoop on how to create the best Stories ever, so we caught up with Alex Palomino (@palographic), the mastermind behind our amazing Instagram account, @afarmedia.
-Palomino has been crafting Stories for our account since the feature was introduced in August 2016, and her works are always delightful mini-journeys that consistently inspire us to up our own Stories game.
-Here are her tips for crafting a memorable and downloadable Instagram Story.
+Here are some expert tips for crafting a memorable and downloadable Instagram Story.

 2. Mix up your media

 When you take a photo for your Instagram feed, that photo needs to tell a story on its own.
 But with Stories, you have all these other elements you can use to tell your story.
 The ideal balance is around 30 percent videos, 60 percent still photos, and 10 percent Boomerangs or time lapses.
 If you’re doing a travel story, a time lapse of takeoff and landing is a good way to start off.

 The best Stories use a combination of video, photos, and Boomerangs.
 (Video by Alex Palomino)